fs-ericr/Regularity---A-freeware-tool-for-the-quantification-of-the-regulartiy-of-periodic-surface-structures/MANUAL.md

 ## Conducting an Analysis

 1. Ensure input and output directories are correctly set.
-2. Select the desired parameters (P³S or DLOA).
+2. Select the desired parameters (Segment & Compute or DLOA).
 3. Start the analysis by clicking the "Start Calculation" button.
 4. Optionally define a Region of Interest (ROI) to exclude artifacts and focus analysis on specific areas.
 5. Confirm your selection to start the analysis automatically.